Summer's the time to enjoy all the basil you can eat, and can you think of a better way to eat it than in a simple but stunning vegan basil pesto?

 - Red pepper flakes (or use ground black pepper)

 - Extra virgin olive oil.
-Don’t try to add water or some other liquid.
+Don't try to add water or some other liquid, which will dilute the flavor as well as reduce its shelf life.
 Some things are not meant to be substituted.

 - Lemon or lime juice.
 This keeps the basil from discoloring rapidly, and it adds more flavor.